 I think everyone is aware that the NHS is under pressure and that some radical changes will be required to safeguard it for the future.
 A lot of people may not be aware that the government is planning to publish a major conditions strategy early this...

 How can we help?

 Our medical negligence claims solicitors are ranked amongst the best in the UK for their expertise in this specialised area.
-We have more Law Society Accredited Solicitors than any other team in the North West and you can be sure that you will receive the highest quality service due to our vast experience and speciality in this complex area.
+We have more Law Society accredited solicitors than any other team in the North West and you can be sure that you will receive the highest quality service due to our vast experience in this complex area.